KillaMeep/dbtest/readme.md

 ##  Overview

 The dbtest project is an open-source PHP web application designed to provide a user-friendly interface for managing and accessing various data through dynamic pages.
-Key functionalities include manufacturer and supplier information display via indexed pages, seamless navigation using Bootstrap CSS, and capabilities for auto-reporting item counts via reports.php.
-This application aims to enhance decision-making by delivering essential data in an engaging and visually appealing manner.
+Key functionalities include manufacturer and supplier information display via indexed pages, seamless navigation using Bootstrap CSS, and capabilities for auto-reporting item counts, and much more.

 ---